 And I’ve saved what might be the best for last; a current photo (taken this morning) of one of my Phalaenopsis orchids that shows both a new root AND a new spike!

 I really hope these photos make it easier for you to figure out whether your orchid is putting out a root or a spike!
 Like I always say, visuals are the best way to learn about orchids.
 Please feel free to ask me questions in the comments.
-Happy orchid growing, everyone!
+And to start receiving orchid care tips via email, I recommend signing up for the free Orchids Made Easy newsletter from Ryan “The Orchid Guy.”

 *What’s a spike?
 Check out my glossary of orchid terms!